anna-ceslavska/enrollment-prediction-logistic-regression/README.md

 ## Overview

-This project explores predictive modeling of student enrollment decisions using **logistic regression**, with a focus on addressing **class imbalance** in the dataset.
+This project explores predictive modeling of student enrollment decisions using logistic regression, with a focus on addressing class imbalance in the dataset.
 The original dataset includes demographic and behavioral information for over 18,000 student applications.
 The target variable `enrollment` is highly imbalanced, with significantly more students not enrolling than enrolling.

 To address this, the following three strategies are implemented and compared: